-Do you dream about climbing Mount Kilimanjaro?
+Do you dream about Kilimanjaro?
 Is it a once-in-a-lifetime opportunity?
 Do you want to make sure it lives up to expectations?

 Highest Safety Standards: We provide the safest Kilimanjaro experience

-Nature Discovery takes the safety of our guests and guides seriously and has more safety equipment than any other outfitter on Kilimanjaro.
+Nature Discovery takes the safety of our guests and guides seriously and has more safety equipment than any other outfitter.
 We:

 Supply more emergency oxygen than any other guide or tour operator;